ABOUT HILLS FELLOWSHIP:

 -

-Stay: The fellows will be staying at the farmstays in Phyang that
+Stay: The fellows will be staying at the Student Facility at campus

 -

-Meals: Breakfast and dinner will be provided at the farmstays.
+Meals: All meals will be provided at the CDH at HIAL campus.

 Lunch will be provided either at Site or at HIAL campus.